What can I do?

 Help the bees: 60% of the crops which feed the world are pollinated by bees.
 Try to plant bee-friendly flowers which season at different times of the year to provide a consistent nectar.

 LJMU offers a number of green travel options to help you choose more environmentally-friendly ways to get to the university and travel around the city.

-Living more sustainably tends to encourage a healthier lifestyle.
-Here are a few ways you could work towards achieving this:
+Working towards living more sustainably tends to encourage a healthier lifestyle.

 Keep your meal portions small: whether you’re eating out or buying food at the supermarket, be aware of how much food you actually need.
 Not only will smaller portions be healthier, it’ll also reduce your food waste.
 The average person wastes around £200 of food per year.
 See the Love Food Hate Waste website for more information on how you can reduce your food waste